 All extractors for Audio Cutting Detection (ACD) are based on pre-existing proprietary C++ components by Fraunhofer IDMT, which were provided as a single library.
-In order to improve modularity, we decided to implement and integrate within the C++ extractor API of the MICO system one component for each ACD method described in D2.1.2, Section 5.8.
+In order to improve modularity, we decided to implement and integrate within the C++ extractor API of the MICO system one component for each ACD method described in citeMICO2.

-The first implementation of ACD, addressing the Inverse decoder algorithm, is detailed in Table 9, the second implementation of ACD, based on Stable tone analysis, is detailed in Table 10, and the third implementation of ACD, addressing the Microphone discrimination method, is detailed in Table 11.
+The first implementation of ACD, addressing the Inverse decoder algorithm, is detailed in Table 10, the second implementation of ACD, based on Stable tone analysis, is detailed in Table 11, and the third implementation of ACD, addressing the Microphone discrimination method, is detailed in Table 12.

-The three implemented extractors for TE-224 adhere to the description in D2.2.1.
+The three implemented extractors for TE-224 adhere to the description in [MICO2].
 The only two deviation, concerning ST-ACD and MD-ACD, are the following: